-- For Hem-Fir and Spruce-Pine-Fir reduce strength by 15% - For Eastern Softwoods, Western Cedar & Western Woods reduce strength by 25%
+- For Hem-Fir and Spruce-Pine-Fir reduce strength by 15% (Use 85% of full strength) - For Eastern Softwoods, Western Cedar & Western Woods reduce strength by 25% (Use 75% of full strength)

 This means that one should, accordingly, reduce the capacity of shoring, built using these species.
 However, for Raker Shores, since the strength is effectively based on the Cleat nailing or the Picket/Soil strength, one may add 3-nails to the 17-nail pattern when using species with either 15% or 25% strength reduction species.